-Though many of Thomas Jefferson's speeches and addresses exist, it is indeterminate how many he actually delivered in public.
-Early in his career, he was a silent member of the Continental Congress.
-John Adams wrote, "Mr. Jefferson had been now about a Year a Member of Congress, but had attended his Duty in the House but a very small part of the time and when there had never spoken in public: and during the whole Time I satt [sic] with him in Congress, I never heard him utter three Sentences together.
-The most of a Speech he ever made in my hearing was a gross insult on Religion, in one or two Sentences, for which I gave him immediately the Reprehension, which he richly merited."
+Though many of Thomas Jefferson's speeches and addresses exist in written form, we cannot determine how many were delivered in public.
+Early in his career, Jefferson was a silent member of the Continental Congress.
+John Adams wrote, "Mr. Jefferson had been now about a Year a Member of Congress, but had attended his Duty in the House but a very small part of the time and when there had never spoken in public: and during the whole Time I satt with him in Congress, I never heard him utter three Sentences together.
+The most of a Speech he ever made in my hearing was a gross insult on Religion, in one or two Sentences, for which I gave him immediately the Reprehension, which he richly merited."1

-As a young lawyer, Jefferson was respected for his knowledge of the law but not known as an outstanding orator.
-Edmund Randolph once observed, "Mr. Jefferson drew copiously from the depths of the law, Mr. Henry from the recesses of the human heart."
-Jefferson admired Patrick Henry as an orator; however, he wrote to William Wirt that Henry "said the strongest things in the finest language, but without logic, without arrangement, desultorily."
+As a young lawyer, Jefferson was respected for his knowledge of the law, but he was not known as an outstanding orator.
+Edmund Randolph once observed, "Mr. Jefferson drew copiously from the depths of the law, Mr. Henry from the recesses of the human heart."2 Jefferson admired Patrick Henry as an orator; however, he wrote to William Wirt that Henry "said the strongest things in the finest language, but without logic, without arrangement, desultorily."3

-From Paris, the young diplomat Jefferson wrote on March 13, 1789 to Francis Hopkinson, "My great wish is to go on in a strict but silent performance of my duty: to avoid attracting notice and to keep my name out of newspapers, because I find the pain of a little censure, even when it is unfounded, is more acute than the pleasure of much praise."4
+From Paris, the young diplomat Jefferson wrote on March 13, 1789, to Francis Hopkinson, "My great wish is to go on in a strict but silent performance of my duty: to avoid attracting notice and to keep my name out of newspapers, because I find the pain of a little censure, even when it is unfounded, is more acute than the pleasure of much praise."4

 During his eight years as president, Jefferson delivered two Inaugural Addresses.
 One witness to the first Inaugural Address on March 4, 1801, Margaret Bayard Smith, described the scene:

-The second Inaugural Address, March 4, 1805, like the first one, "was only partly audible."
-It was also sent in advance to the National Intelligencer and was quickly available to the public.
+On March 4, 1805, the second Inaugural Address, like the first one, "was only partly audible."
+It was also sent in advance to the National Intelligencer and was quickly available to the public.6

-For his first annual message to Congress, December 8, 1801, Jefferson chose not to deliver it but sent his written message by his secretary, Meriwether Lewis.
-He continued this practice during his presidency and never appeared before Congress to deliver the annual message.
+For his first annual message to Congress, on December 8, 1801, Jefferson chose not to deliver it in person.
+Instead, he sent his written message by his secretary, Meriwether Lewis.
+He continued this practice throughout his presidency and never appeared before Congress to deliver the annual message.
 This new tradition instigated by Jefferson lasted until 1913 when President Woodrow Wilson appeared before Congress.
-Some claimed that Jefferson changed the procedure because of his aversion to public speaking and nearly inaudible speaking voice.
-Jefferson himself stated that he did it for the convenience of Congress.
-On December 20, 1801, he wrote to Benjamin Rush, "Our winter campaign [the winter session of Congress] has opened with more good humor than I expected.
-By sending a message, instead of making a speech at the opening of the session, I have prevented the bloody conflict to which the making an answer would have committed them.
-They consequently were able to set into real business at once, without losing 10. or 12. days in combating an answer."
+Some claimed that Jefferson changed the procedure because of his aversion to public speaking and nearly inaudible speaking voice.7 Jefferson himself stated that he did it for the convenience of Congress.
+On December 20, 1801, he wrote to Benjamin Rush, "Our winter campaign [the winter session of Congress] has opened with more good humor than I expected. by sending a message, instead of making a speech at the opening of the session, I have prevented the bloody conflicts to which the making an answer would have commited them. they consequently were able to set in to real business at once, without losing 10. or 12. days in combating an answer."8

-Again defending his reason for sending a written message, Jefferson wrote to Thomas Mann Randolph, January 1, 1802, "Congress have not yet done anything, nor passed a vote which has produced a division.
-The sending a message instead of making a speech to be answered is acknowledged to have had the best effect towards preserving harmony."
-Through a written message he wanted to direct Congress' attention to specific issues and make recommendations for legislation.
-Also the written message fit the republican image of the Jefferson administration.
+Again defending his reason for sending a written message, Jefferson wrote to John Wayles Eppes on January 1, 1802, "Congress have not yet done anything, nor passed a vote which has produced a party division. the sending a message, instead of making a speech to be answered, is acknowleged to have had the best effect towards preserving harmony."9 Through a written message, he wanted to direct Congress's attention to specific issues and make recommendations for legislation.
+Also, the written message fit the republican image of the Jefferson administration.
 Nathaniel Macon, the Speaker of the House of Representatives, and a man Jefferson respected, had written to the president earlier suggesting changes "the people expect."
-At the top of his list was "the communication to the next Congress will be by letter not a speech."
-Many Republicans feared that a delivered speech and a formal reply from Congress were too close to the ceremonies of British monarchy.
+At the top of his list was "the communication to the next Congress will be by letter not a speech."10 Many Republicans feared that a written speech and a formal reply from Congress were too close to the ceremonies of British monarchy.

-When the retired President Jefferson left Washington for the last time in March 1809 and arrived in Albemarle County he received a cordial message from his Albemarle County neighbors.
-He replied to their message on April 3, 1809.
-Whether his reply was a delivered speech or sent as a written message is not clear.
-One of Jefferson's last addresses and his last public appearance took place at a dinner on November 5, 1824 in the unfinished Rotunda at the University of Virginia honoring the Marquis de Lafayette.
+When the retired President Jefferson left Washington for the last time in March 1809 and arrived in Albemarle County, he received a cordial message from his Albemarle County neighbors.
+He replied to their message on April 3, 1809.14 Whether his reply was a delivered speech or was sent as a written message is not clear.
+One of Jefferson's last addresses and his last public appearance took place at a dinner on November 5, 1824, in the unfinished Rotunda at the University of Virginia honoring the Marquis de Lafayette.
 Jefferson claimed he didn't have the strength or voice to deliver it.
 The presiding officer read it in a loud voice.15